 Password protection is one of the features available in MS Word and perhaps the most useful for those who create, use and share sensitive documents.
-This ability to protect the full document or restrict certain aspects of the document is highly useful, allowing you to keep sensitive information from prying eyes.
-But sometimes, the same useful protection can make it difficult for you to access the file or edit it, especially when you don't have the password.
+But sometimes, the same useful protection can make it difficult for you to access the file or edit it, especially when you don't have or forget the password.

-Before we begin discussing how to unlock word document without a password, we feel it is necessary to discuss the types of Word protection that MS offers.
+Before we begin discussing how to remove protection from Word document without a password, we feel it is necessary to discuss the types of Word protection that MS offers.
 This way, you can identify the restriction keeping you from accessing the document and therefore choose the ideal solution.
 There are actually two types of protection for your Word document.
-They include;
+They include:

 When you save a Word document and add a password to it using the "File > Protect Document" option, you have applied full protection to the document.
 Once the password has been set, all the content on the document will be completely locked.
 It means that you can't access the document to read it and you can't make any changes to the document.